 A reinforcing loop encourages the system to continue in that direction (e.g. a damn starting to leak, as water flows over the damn wall will further erode the wall which leads to more water flowing over causing more erosion).

 When the reinforcing loop is undesirable it can be referred to as a viscous cycle.
 This would be something that you would want to avoid if possible.
-Designing the system to avoid reinforcing loops that push results into an area you wish to avoid.
-When you can’t design that away having processes that provide notice when things are moving in the wrong direction so you can institute countermeasures to avoid the natural result of leaving the reinforcing loop to move against your desires.
+Design the system to avoid reinforcing loops that push results in the wrong direction.
+When you can’t design that away create processes that provide notice when things are moving in the wrong direction.
+Then institute countermeasures to avoid the natural result that the reinforcing loop would provide.

 Sometimes you can design the process to have countermeasures automatically take place if conditions start moving in the wrong direction.

 When the reinforcing loop is a desired result then we want to design system to encourage things to continue to move in that direction.
 Sometimes it can be useful to think of it as having a bit of inertia but as you put in some effort to get things going then it gathers momentum and can produce more and more benefit for very little effort (like rolling something down a hill).